Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Computational Experiments

-Table \ref{tab:na-var-selection} examines this question by considering three options: having either $ x $ or state variables $ i^+, i^- $ as the NA variables, or considering a combination of them.
-Results of Table \ref{tab:na-var-selection} show that the combination of $ x, i^+, i^- $ obtains the best bounds in a longer running time.
-The difference between the means of the options was tested using a $ t $-test.
-We find that the bounds obtained by penalizing the NA constraints on only the $ x $ variables are not significantly worse than those obtained by penalizing the NA constraints on all variables.
-In addition, including a penalty of the NA constraints $x$ variables leads to an improvement over just including a penalty of the NA constraints on the state variables $i^+$ and $i^-$.
-Since penalizing only the NA constraints on the $x$ variables yields lower bounds that are indistinguishable from the best, in less time, we use this option in the remaining experiments.
+\revtwo{In the NA problem reformulation, another possibility to reduce the restricted dual problem size is to fix the dual variables associated with some of the NA constraints \eqref{eq:const-reform-nonanticipative} to zero.
+Table \ref{tab:na-var-selection} examines this by considering three options for instances with $J=3, \rho = 0.6, \rho^Y = 0.2$.
+Results show that the bounds from penalizing the NA constraints on only the $ x $ variables are not significantly worse than those obtained by penalizing the NA constraints on all variables.
+Since the former yields lower bounds that are indistinguishable from the best, in less time, we use this option in the remaining experiments.
+A more detailed discussion is provided in the Appendix.}

-\subsection{Bound Comparison}
+\subsubsection{Bound Comparison}

-We now compare the quality of the bounds returned by the two Lagrangian duals, and their respective upper bounds, over a variety of test instances.
-Figures \ref{fig:LBs} and \ref{fig:UBs} illustrate the performance of the lower and upper bounding algorithms for instances with different stages, product types, and levels of stochasticity in demands.
+We now compare the quality of the bounds returned by the two Lagrangian duals, and their respective \revtwo{primal} bounds, over a variety of test instances.
+Figures \ref{fig:LBs} and \ref{fig:UBs} illustrate the performance of the lower \revtwo{(dual)} and upper \revtwo{(primal)} bounding algorithms \revtwo{(see Section \ref{sec:implementation}),} for instances with different stages, product types, and levels of stochasticity in demands.
 The reported numbers are normalized as follows.
 The lower bounds obtained for each instance are divided by the PI lower bound for that instance, so that the reported value is the lower bound relative to the PI lower bound and values over 1.0 indicate an improvement in the lower bound.
 The upper bounds are divided by the bound returned by the conditional expected value policy, so that a value below 1.0 indicates an improvement in the upper bound.
-For both cases the actual numbers are available in Appendix \ref{sec:appendix-results}.
+For both cases the actual numbers are available in the Appendix.

 As shown by Figure \ref{fig:nalb}, the NA dual has been able to improve upon the PI lower bound in all instances.
 This improvement generally becomes more evident as the number of stages grows.
 From Figure \ref{fig:nalb}, it can be seen that the NA dual is performing better with a higher level of stochasticity (less correlation in the autoregressive process and a higher weight for variation).
 This could be due to a stronger PI bound when the system is less volatile.
 On the other hand, as seen in Figure \ref{fig:swlb}, the SW dual provides significantly lower bounds (as expected from Theorem \ref{thm:sw-na-compare}) than those from the NA dual, and even is significantly worse than the PI bound on these test instances.